ibm-cloud-docs/vpc/vpn-client-to-site-monitoring.md

    ![Settings](images/metrics_settings.png "Settings")

-4. Your Monitor API token is an alphanumeric string that is located in the **Sysdig Monitor API Token** field.
+4. Your Monitor API token is an alphanumeric string that is located in the **IBM Cloud Monitor API Token** field.
 Click the **Copy** button to copy the token to your clipboard.

    Do not share this API token.
 Anyone who has this API token has full access to your metrics.
    {: important}